Automated journalism: Misuse

 Many defunct news sites (The Hairpin, The Frisky, Apple Daily, Ashland Daily Tidings, Clayton County Register, Southwest Journal) and blogs (The Unofficial Apple Weblog, iLounge) have undergone cybersquatting, with articles created by generative AI.

 In response to potential pitfalls around the use and misuse of generative AI in journalism and worries about declining audience trust, outlets around the world, including publications such as Wired, Associated Press, The Quint, Rappler or The Guardian have published guidelines around how they plan to use and not use AI and generative AI in their work.

+These guidelines support broader efforts by news organizations to establish policies for responsible AI use in journalism.
+Comparative research on current newsroom policies finds that these guidelines commonly addressed issues related to: disclosure, editorial oversight, verification, and restrictions on fully automated content generation.